andymarch/OAuth-For-Okta-APIs/readme.md

 This demonstrator allows you to explore the new OAuth for Okta APIs feature.

-## Environment

 ---
 **NOTE**

 We are overscoping for profile update here.
 We are granting users of this server user.read and user.manage when we want to be appending this with .self.
  However this is not currently available in beta.

 ---